What Does Protein Do and What Are Its Health Benefits?

 Amino acids, the building blocks of protein, are vital for your body to carry out important functions, such as helping you build and maintain lean muscle, balance blood sugar, and manage your weight, among other benefits.

-Although exact protein needs may vary from person to person, Lingo’s Director of Medical Affairs and Clinical Research Jim McCarter, MD, PhD, recommends eating about 1.5 g of protein per kg of desired bodyweight — twice the current RNI.
+Although exact protein needs may vary from person to person, Lingo’s team of medical and nutrition experts recommend eating about 1.5 g of protein per kg of desired bodyweight — twice the current RNI.
 If your goal weight is 68 kg, that means eating 102 g of protein each day.
-Aim for at least 30 grams of protein at meals and 15-30 grams of protein for snacks.
+Aim for at least 30 g of protein at meals and 15-30 g of protein for snacks.

 It’s important to note that this is a general guideline and not a substitute for medical advice.
 For more personalised nutritional guidance, please visit a registered dietitian or other qualified health care professional.